anup-deb/NBAStats/README.md

 # NBA Stats
-A website containing all relevant NBA stats for quick viewing
+A website containing all relevant NBA stats for quick viewing.
+Uses the nba_py library, Flask, Python, and HTML/CSS.

 ## Features
 * Records all stats since as early as the 1960's